st-louis-serverless/2023Q2-workshop/labs/lab2/lab2_getting_started_with_knative_using_kind.md

 - Knative Serving
 - Knative Eventing

 I wish I could say installing Knative is a trivial task.
 It is not.
-See the [docs](lab2_getting_started_with_knative_with_k3d.md) for details steps using `k3d`.
-Be prepared for some DNS issues though.

 For this workshop, we'll use the Knative Quickstart to install the Knative capabilities, but first, we'll need a new cluster since we deleted the one we used in Lab 1.